hadron-project/hadron/guide/src/reference/streams.md

 =======
 Streams are append-only, immutable logs of data.

-## DDL
+## Schema
 Streams are declared in YAML as part of the [Schema Management system](./schema.md).
-The DDL for the `Stream` object is as follows:
+The schema for the `Stream` object is as follows:

 ```yaml
 ## The kind of object being defined.
 In this case, a stream.